 - 1/4 cup apricot jam (See Note 2)

 - 2 tbsp Dijon mustard

 - 1/2 tsp dried thyme

-- pinch red pepper flakes
+- 1/8 tsp red pepper flakes

-- parsley for garnish
+- 2 tbsp parsley chopped for garnish

-- In a small saucepan over medium heat combine chicken stock, apricot jam, balsamic vinegar, mustard, garlic, thyme and red pepper flakes.
+- In a small saucepan over medium heat, combine chicken stock, apricot jam, balsamic vinegar, mustard, garlic, thyme and red pepper flakes.
 Bring to a boil, reduce heat and simmer until thickened, about 5 minutes.